 Human studies have also shown benefits.

-A second study showed that the same type of supplement was five times more effective at reducing acid reflux symptoms than a placebo (31).
+Another older study showed that the same type of supplement was five times more effective at reducing acid reflux symptoms than a placebo (

 Research in this area is still relatively new, and more studies are needed to replicate these results.
 Nevertheless, these outcomes are promising.

-Approximately 1 out of 7 older adults suffer from symptoms of dry eye due to reduced tear production or tears evaporating too quickly (32).
+Approximately 11% older adults experience symptoms of dry eye due to reduced tear production or tears evaporating too quickly (

 Since hyaluronic acid is excellent at retaining moisture, it’s often used to treat dry eye.

 While applying them directly to the eyes has been shown to reduce dry eye symptoms and improve overall eye health, it is unclear whether oral supplements have the same effects.

 One small study in 24 people found that combining topical and oral hyaluronic acid was more effective at improving symptoms of dry eye than topical hyaluronic acid alone (

 However, more large, high-quality studies are needed to understand the effects of oral hyaluronic acid supplements on eye health.

 Hyaluronic acid is naturally found in the eyes and often an ingredient in eye drops to relieve dry eye symptoms.
 More research is needed to confirm whether supplementing with it would have the same effects.